jatindhankhar/jatindhankhar.github.io/_drafts/blog/responsible-disclosure-breaking-out-of-a-sandboxed-editor-to-perform-rce.md

 At first glance, it looked pretty boring, after all it's an IDE running in a browser (wait, that's normal since most of them are electron based :|)

-So, anyways, I played around with it for a while, the ultimated goal was to execute random code on the machine.
+So, anyways, I played around with it for a while, the ultimate goal was to execute random code on the machine.
 But, they removed the terminal view command from the IDE shortcuts and menu.
 So, I tried to "run" the code file but that option was also not available.

 Then poking around I tried "Task: Run selected text" by bringing up the global action menu shortcut from vscode (ctrl/cmd + shift + p) and lo, and behold, it opened up a terminal.
 <img src="/images/disclosure-hackerearth/run_selected_text_prompt.png">